onlyjazz/flask-docs/docs/first_study.md

 ![Screenshot](img/study/study_manage_sites.PNG)

-Type any part of the site's name in the Select sites box and click the site you want to add to the study.
+Type any part of the site's name in the select sites box and click the site you want to add to the study.

 Click **NEXT STEP**